SherineAwad/multiomicsGRN/tutorial.md

 >    - Single Python object storing the filtered peak-by-cell matrix and associated metadata.
 >    - Ready for running **topic modeling (LDA)** and other analyses in pycisTopic.

----
-## What it does?

-1. **Load fragments and QC metadata**
-   - Filter cells based on QC thresholds.

-2. **Map fragments to consensus peaks**
-   - Assign each fragment from a cell to a peak, creating a **peak-by-cell matrix**.

-3. **Remove blacklisted regions**
-   - Exclude problematic regions that may generate false positives.

-4. **Store in cistopic object**
-   - Includes:
-     - Cell-by-peak matrix
-     - Cell metadata (sample, cell type, QC info)
-     - Peak metadata (genomic coordinates, annotation)

-5. **Save as Python pickle**
-   - This object will be used for **topic modeling, clustering, and downstream analysis**.

----

-## Connection to Previous Steps

-- **Takes consensus peaks** (from merged MACS2 outputs).
-- **Uses fragment files** (from preprocessing/pseudobulk).
-- **Incorporates QC information** (filtered cells, TSS enrichment, etc.).

-- This step is **critical** because it transforms raw and pseudobulk fragment data into a structured object suitable for all downstream pycisTopic analyses.

 # CistopicObject Analysis Summary